-However, Apple has gone one step further: In addition to adding the needed software to enable spatial audio, Apple has built gyroscopes and accelerometers into its AirPods Pro and AirPods Max.
+However, Apple has gone one step further: In addition to adding the needed software to enable spatial audio, Apple has built gyroscopes and accelerometers into its AirPods 3, AirPods Pro, and AirPods Max.
+If the rumors are correct that Apple will be releasing the AirPods Pro 2 or other AirPod products in its fall 2022 event, these are almost certain to come with similar technology.
 When these headphones are connected to an iPhone, iPad, or Apple TV 4K, they can correctly orient movie and TV sound so that when you turn your head away from the screen you’re watching, the sound still appears to be coming from that screen’s location.
 Normally, you’d hear no difference at all.

 As we discussed above, spatial audio isn’t an audio format per se; it’s a technology that enables audio formats.
 For the debut of spatial audio in Apple Music, Apple partnered with Dolby Labs to bring Dolby Atmos Music to its streaming platform.